 - Fairly easy to clean up, just throw the pot and small parts into the dishwasher and wash the lid by hand.

-- It also has pressure cooking function, which I have yet to test.
+- It also has a pressure cooking function, which I have yet to test.

 Substitution of Ingredients for Slow Cooker Chicken Wings